nathanwangly/nathanwangly.github.io/index.md

 ## About me

 Hello!
 I am a first-year psychology PhD student at the University of New South Wales.
-As part of my research, I am interested in understanding the way that uncertainty influences people's decisions, particularly those involving risk and time; for example, how we decide to save for retirement or to adapt our behaviours in light of climate change.
+My research interests lie in understanding the way that uncertainty influences people's decisions, particularly those involving risk and time; for example, how we decide to save for retirement or to adapt our behaviours when faced with climate change.

+In addition to my PhD, I am currently working at the Commonwealth Bank of Australia as a behavioural scientist in their Financial Wellbeing team.
+My role involves a combination of research and application, aiming to take an evidence-based approach to improving Australians' financial outcomes.

+I aspire to become an effective research-practitioner - someone who can bring innovative ideas and rigour from research, and who possesses the practical experience to implement these ideas to solve challenging societal problems.

+If you would be interested in connecting, feel free to reach out via [email](mailto:nathanwangly@gmail.com) or [Linkedin](linkedin.com/in/nathanwangly)!